zhonghan721/tp/docs/UserGuide.md

 **Note:**

-* Deliveries consist of a Delivery name, a Customer ID, an order date, an expected Delivery date, a Delivery status and an address to ship to. </br></br>
+* Deliveries consist of a Delivery name, a Customer ID, an order date, an expected Delivery date, a Delivery status, an address to ship to, and a Delivery note (optional).
+The Delivery note can be added only after the creation of a Delivery, using the `delivery note`{.swift} command [here](#create-a-note-for-a-delivery).

 * You don't have to fill in order date, Delivery status and address.
 Instead they will be initialised with these values:

     * Order date: Today's date

     * Delivery status: `CREATED`

     * Address: Customer's address
-      <br/></br>

 * Delivery status can be one of `CREATED`, `SHIPPED`, `COMPLETED`, `CANCELLED`. <br/>

 </box>